 |Avdelingstilhørighet:||Avdeling for teologi og kirkelig utdanning|

 The Christian church was born in the Middle East but quickly spread in all directions, both to Europe, Africa and Asia.
-The course Introduction to the History of Christianity will introduce students to the growth and diversification of Christianity through the centuries, giving an overview over the history of Christianity from antiquity until the 17th century.
+The course Introduction to the History of Christianity will introduce students to the growth and diversification of Christianity through the centuries, giving an overview over the history of Christianity from antiquity until approximately 1800.

-- Submit on Canvas and receive approval for one essay (900-1200).
+- Submit on Canvas and receive approval for one essay (900-1200 words).
 The essay must include correctly formatted references and a bibliography.
 See the syllabus for details on the topic of the essay and the due date.

-- Pass an in-class on central dates and topics in the history of Christianity.
+- Pass an in-class test on central dates and topics in the history of Christianity.

 - Participate in the electronic evaluation of the course if such evaluation is stipulated in the relevant term.

-The final assessment for TEOL1410 is based on one written exam (4 hours).
+The final assessment for TEOL1410 is based on a three-day home exam (2500-3500 words).
 The course and final exam will be graded A-F.

 The student has: